kw7oe/mittere/README.md

 ### Error Handling
 - [X] Interface Binding should not crash while user do not enter integer.
 - [ ] Handle when incorrect port and localhost inserted.
+- [ ] Remove user from online when disconnected.